masc-ucsc/pyrope_artifacts/README.md

 # pyrope
-Pyrope, a modern HDL with a Live flow
+Pyrope, a modern HDL with a live flow